Dr Daniel Burley

-First year undergraduate PG tutor; teaching tutorials on scientific report writing and statistics, as well as marking assessed practical reports.
+First year undergraduate PG tutor; teaching tutorials, as well as marking assessed practical reports.

 Selected publications (2014 onwards)